Field Forms

 A reference you can return to — without turning it into a ritual

 Field Forms are not something to master.
-They are places the body already knows how to go when collaboration replaces effort.
+They are ways the body already knows how to stay with what is happening.

 If a form appears, let it be enough.
 If nothing appears, nothing is missing.